dcrapis/oceandao-wiki/OceanDAO-Governance-Design-Call.md

 Monthly OceanDAO Governance Design community calls.
 Discussion about OceanDAO roadmap, rules, mechanisms, and governance.
 Bring feedback, improvements, or new ideas all together.
 All collaboration is welcome.

-This is a separate call from the Weekly Wednesday OceanDAO Town Halls
+NOTE: This is a separate call from the Weekly Wednesday OceanDAO Town Halls

 ## Join Zoom Meeting